 I've never been, but I think any city with something as iconic as the leaning tower is going to be labeled a tourist trap, whether or not it is, because, um, tourists are going to go there.
 We're going to Pisa because the flight isn't much and it's near the coast, versus flying to Rome (the other option) or Venice (where we've both been a few times and adored).
 Reading about Pisa, I hear you can do it in a day, and we don't plan on spending time there besides a. our flight destination and b. hotel.

 Do you know how far is Lucca from Pisa on train?
-We'll be traveling by train (--which is why Siena was shortlisted as it is only 1 hour and a half or so and we've both been to Firenze before), so I guess the length and whether or not it is even accessible would be good to know! almost 7 years ago
+We'll be traveling by train (--which is why Siena was shortlisted as it is only 1 hour and a half or so and we've both been to Firenze before), so I guess the length and whether or not it is even accessible would be good to know! about 7 years ago

 Cinque Terre - Monterrossa has the best beach and the most hotels/restaurants.
 It is a short train ride from Pisa and is awesome.
 It is five towns all along the coast, and they are connected by hiking trails.
 The shore is very steep there so they had to create these immense terraces that are hundreds of years old.
 There is a local train that connects all of the towns together. over 6 years ago

 We strongly preferred Lucca over Pisa, but they are not far apart by train.
 In Lucca, ride bikes around the rampart then pick a spot and wander until you reach the tower with the trees on top.
 No need for a map.

 Be sure to stop at some tiny wine, cheese, bread, and olive shops on your way through the town so when you get to the top of the tower, you have a picnic in your pack.
-Nice afternoon or even jaunt through a small town that feels like Venice but without all of the water (or the associated smells and throngs of people). over 5 years ago
+Nice afternoon or even jaunt through a small town that feels like Venice but without all of the water (or the associated smells and throngs of people). almost 6 years ago